cperead/ams_data_bivariate_eda/README.md

 ---
 # Methodology
-The project employs a bivariate EDA approach to examine the relationship between age group (25-40 years) and gender in relation to training participation.
+The project employs a bivariate EDA approach to examine the relationship between age groups (25-40 years) and gender in relation to training participation.
 The analysis involves:
 ## 1. Data Acquisition and Cleaning:
    * Downloading the AMS training data.
    * Missing values are handled by dropping rows with incomplete data.